Christopher Ride

 Christopher Ride (born 1965 in Canberra, Australia) is a science fiction and thriller writer.
 He lives in Melbourne, Australia.
 He is also managing director of Interactive, an IT service provider, and has won the 2011 Southern Region Ernst & Young Entrepreneur of the Year for Technology award.

 Early life

 At age 20 Ride had lived in seven countries including Burma, Peru, Turkey, Canada and the United States, witnessed three military coups, a category 5 hurricane, a 7.75 Richter scale earthquake and lived in Tanzania during the war against Idi Amin.

 Career

 Managing Director of Interactive Pty Ltd, 1999–2017, Australia's largest privately owned IT company.
 Ride led the organisation to 18 years of successive growth.
 Ride remained a Director at Interactive until 2019.
 In 2019 he founded Auskelp Pty Ltd. Auskelp's mission is to build Australia's first large-scale kelp enterprise.
 A new-age industry for a rapidly changing world.
+In 2021 he founded Aetium Pty Ltd. Aetium's mission is to accelerate the transition to net zero by mobilising large-scale, credible climate action from everyday people.